Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Introduction

-The successes of mean--field models suggest that there should be a controlled expansion around it, but the expansion parameter has remained mysterious.
-Renormalizability has not yet been extensively explored in the case of phenomenological effective interactions like Gogny and Skyrme forces.
+The successes of mean--field models suggest that there should be a controlled expansion around it.
+However, renormalizability has not yet been extensively explored in the case of phenomenological effective interactions like Gogny and Skyrme forces.
 In this exploratory study, we focus on the zero--range Skyrme force, which bears formal similarities with the interactions in Pionless EFT.
-We are thus implicitly assuming that non--relativistic nucleons are the only degrees of freedom relevant for the low--energy dynamics of the nuclei of interest, which is far from obvious.
-The analysis is performed by including first-- and second--order contributions in the EoS of symmetric nuclear matter.
-The objective is to reveal the implications of demanding renormalizability through a redefinition of the existing parameters at each order (at second order in the present work).
-A similar procedure can be followed for more complex forces, higher orders, different isospin composition, and finite nuclei.
+We are thus implicitly assuming that non--relativistic nucleons are the relevant degrees of freedom for the low--energy dynamics of the nuclei of interest.
+The analysis is performed by including first-- and second--order contributions in the EOS of symmetric nuclear matter.
+The objective is to reveal the implications of demanding renormalizability through a redefinition of the existing parameters at second order.
+A similar procedure can be followed for more complex forces, higher orders, different isospin asymmetries, and finite nuclei.